cparedes/redbluemagenta-new/index.markdown

 <center><a href="https://www.eff.org/pages/say-no-to-online-censorship"><img src="https://w2.eff.org/images/no_censorship_button.jpg"></a></center>

+*I'm placing this image prominently on the front page of my site, to show my support for a free internet, one without any restrictions on free speech.*

 You've reached Christian "Ian" Paredes's website.

 I'm a senior system administrator at [Blue Box Group].
 This is my personal